VarunBabbar/CNN/README.md

  The output will be a Pickle file called MNIST_CNN saved in /Users/varunbabbar/Desktop.
 This file contains the saved weights and model architecture and can be used to perform inference.

  ## Inference Procedure
 Inference involves running the script Inference.py.
-This assumes you have a trained model and input image saved in your local filesystem.
+This assumes you have a trained model as above and input image saved in your local filesystem.
 Here is the syntax for calling Inference.py through command line:
  ```
    usage: CNN_inference.py [-h] [--model_save_path MODEL_SAVE_PATH]
                         [--input_image INPUT_IMAGE]